mbkieda/mbkieda/README.md

 - 👋 Hi, I’m Michael Kieda
-- 👀 I’m an electrical engineer with a long history of embedded software development in the auto industry
+- 👀 I’m an electrical engineer highly experienced in the development of embedded software development for automotive control systems
-- 🌱 I’m skilled with C/C++, Tableau, SQL and python and am currently working through a data analitcs boot camp
+- 🌱 I’m skilled with C/C++, Tableau, SQL, python, Excel, and data analytics
-- 💞️ I’m looking for a job leverage my past experience alongside my new data analytics skills
+- 💞️ I’m looking for a job where I can ply my new data skills while leveraging my communication, leadership, and general engineering skills
 - 📫 You can call or text me at 248.495.9647 or you can email me mbkieda1959@gmail.com

 <!---